marklogic/marklogic-contentpump/CONTRIBUTING.md

-## Contributing to MarkLogic Content Pump and Hadoop Connector
+## Contributing to MarkLogic Content Pump

-MarkLogic Content Pump and Hadoop Connector welcome new contributors.
+MarkLogic Content Pump (MLCP) and MarkLogic Connector for Hadoop (Hadoop Connector) welcome new contributors.
 The document will guide you through the process.

 - [Got a question / Need help?](#question)
 - [Issue/Bug Report or Feature Request](#issue)